For A Free Consultation

 Many lies, rumors, and half-truths have been spread about the Second Chance Act since the day it passed.
 So I’m going to explain what it is, and how it gets Federal Inmates released early on home confinement.

-First, lets examine the mechanics of Inmate Release Dates and how they’re determined.
+First, l want to explain the mechanics of Inmate Release Dates and how they’re determined.
 It’s important you understand how it all works.

 After entering custody, federal inmates have 3 kinds of release dates determining when they can be set free: